Confirmation

 We are asking parents to register their child with the parish for their Confirmation to help us prepare properly for their special day.
 This is especially important for Confirmation as we need to update the church records in the parish where your child was baptised so that in the future when they wish to get married there is a correct record of them having received Confirmation.
 We have an online form to complete that goes to the parish office and a copy will also be emailed to you for your own reference.
 Please make sure to double check the spelling of your email address.
 Thank you.

-PRESS HERE to register for Confirmation 2024
+Click here to register for Confirmation 2025

 Confirmation in the faith